Internship Product Development

 For your Internship Product Development, you will be working in an organization in the (in)formal science education and communication field.
 You will experience this work environment, carry out all kinds of relevant tasks, seek active contact with the target audience(s) and meanwhile work on one main task: developing a product for your organization / supervisor that fits the wishes of the client.

 Organization of the semester

 You are supposed to invest 20 ECTS, 560 hours of internship work spread out over an entire semester.
 Your internship days will mainly fall into the second part of the week.
 You will spend a minimum of 60% of your internship time to develop a product related to your own field of expertise for your organization.
 In addition, you may work on other tasks that are relevant and interesting for you / your internship organization.
 During the semester 10 educational sessions will be held, focused on product design and project planning.
-You will conclude this course with a product, a product development report, and a presentation.
+You will conclude this course with handing in a product, a product development report, and a reflection document.

 Where can I fulfil my internship?

 Organizing an internship / a product development task can be done with the help of the C-profile coordinator, who has an extensive network of organizations and potential product development tasks, but you can also do it yourself.
 To facilitate making the right choice in terms of a suitable internship / product development task, it is important to make three decisions:

 - Orientation of task.
 You may want to choose a product development task that is more education-oriented (for instance, making a lesson module for a museum type environment) or more communication-oriented (for instance, making an information folder for a patients’ organization).

 - Favourite target audience.
 Choose the target audience you would most like to work with, f.i. adults, school kids, young children, etc.